Shubodh/Connnect-4-Game-Using-AI/README.md

 For computation purposes, the game has been modified to a 4 * 4 board and the first player to place 3 coins adjacent to each other in any direction - horizontal, vertical and diagonal wins!

-Try finding out the weaknesses of the Alpha Beta Pruning player and try defeating it and email me if you succeed!
+Try finding out the weaknesses of the Alpha Beta Pruning player and try defeating it and shoot a mail to me if you succeed!